dmaslov/flask-blog/README.md

 # WYSIWYG editor:
-WYSIWYG editor uses [markdown](http://daringfireball.net/projects/markdown/syntax).
+WYSIWYG editor uses [Markdown](http://daringfireball.net/projects/markdown/syntax).
 Only available on the editor panel tags are intepreted.

 ![wysiwyg_editor_panel](http://i.imgur.com/D6aFuLT.png)

 The editor is based on [MDMagick](https://github.com/fguillen/MDMagick) project.

-To insert any tag you need to SELECT a word and then click on needed tag on editor panel.
+To insert any tag you need to SELECT a word and then click on a needed tag on the editor panel.

 You can insert github [Gists](https://gist.github.com/).

-For this type a word in the editor, select it like you did when you added a tag from the panel, copen the embed gist link from the github gists page and paste it to the dialog window.
+For this type a word in the editor, select it like you did when you added a tag from the panel, copy the embed gist link from the github gists page and paste it to the dialog window.

 The word will be replaced with a working gist tag.